IohannRabeson/tmignore-rs/README.md

 ```

 ## Tests
 I had an issue using the temp folder returned by std::env::temp_dir().
-This folder
-is excluded from Time machine backup by default making testing impossible.
+This folder is excluded from Time machine backup by default making some testing impossible.

 ## Coverage
+I'm using [Tarpaulin](https://github.com/xd009642/tarpaulin) to measure test coverage.
+When developing run tarpaulin before doing changes, then run it with your changes and tarpaulin will tell you how the coverage progressed.

 ![Coverage chart](https://codecov.io/gh/IohannRabeson/tmignore-rs/graphs/tree.svg?token=B5Q69GVFGN)